 Kathy’s trainings cover various interwoven focus areas, including trauma recovery, somatic touch, self-regulation skills, and resilience.
 These focus areas ultimately weave together into a unified somatic approach to touch, awareness, and relationship.
 Her educational approach encourages students to engage an ongoing practice that deepens their skills and expertise as they gradually embody the work and make it their own.

 Kathy is a senior trainer in the Somatic Experiencing training program, an adjunct faculty member of Sonoma State University, and was a senior trainer for 12 years in the Somatic Psychotherapy training program based in Sydney, Australia.
-She co-authored the book Ortho-Bionomy: A Practical Manual.
+She co-authored the books The Tao of Trauma: A Practitioner’s Guide for Integrating Five Element Theory and Trauma Treatment and Nurturing Resilience: Helping Clients Move Forward from Developmental Trauma.

 Steve Terrell is a single adoptive parent of two children, living and practicing in Austin, Texas.
 Steve specializes in Attachment and Developmental Trauma Therapies.
 He has fully integrated touch work into his practice, which focuses on children and adults who have been affected by early trauma.
 He is a recognized leader in his work with adopted children and their families (both domestic and international).
 He combines his training in Neurosequential Development, Dyadic Developmental Psychotherapy, Play Therapy, Somatic Experiencing, Touch Skills Training for Trauma Therapists, Reality Therapy, Hypnotherapy, and Eye Movement Desensitization (EMDR).
 He has also worked with first responders, and is trained in Trauma First Aid.
 Steve is a frequent speaker at conferences and workshops on attachment-related issues, and the neurobiology of trauma.